difio/blog/source/_posts/2013-08-21-important-changes-to-difio-registration-subscriptions-open-source.markdown

 the open source movement, myself included.
 We're going to open source as much as possible of our platform!

-At first all [add-on tests](http://www.dif.io/add-on/) will be refactored and made open.
+At first all [analytics tests](http://www.dif.io/analytics/) will be refactored and made open.
 Our goal is this to coincide or closely follow the changes of the subscription model and have both open source and free of charge analytics.